uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--name
 -n <text>`
   - The name of the environment to generate a manifest for.
-- `--platform-helper-version <text>`
-  - Override the default version of platform-helper.
-(Default version is the installed version for `dbt-platform-helper`.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.